hannah880/ai-study-assistant/README.md

  This is an AI-powered study assistant built with **Python, FastAPI, local LLMs and Retrieval-Augmented Generation (RAG)**.

 This is where users can study by uploading a pdf of their study notes and ask ai questions, do quizzes and flashcards based off what they have uploaded.
 Progress of the user will also be saved.
+I have created this as i'm a student and this would be a beneficial tool to help with my studies.

 The AI runs locally using **Ollama**, meaning no paid AI API is required.